Westtown School staffs a Learning Center (LC) that supports Upper School students on their academic journey. The mission of the Learning Center is to:

 Medical Leave Support:

-The LRC works with students returning to school from medical leave to create plans to facilitate their return to the classroom.
+The LC works with students returning to school from medical leave to create plans to facilitate their return to the classroom.
 These plans are based on recommendations provided by their treatment providers including medical and mental health care professionals.
 These plans provide teachers with guidance on student expectations and limitations as they continue their recovery towards full participation.

-The LRC also works with faculty through the Teaching-Learning and the Brain Initiative.
+The LC also works with faculty through the Teaching-Learning and the Brain Initiative.
 The goal of the initiative is to help bring recent findings on brain function into the classroom through in-service training for new faculty on learning differences, accommodations, and brain-based learning, support for teachers incorporating brain-based learning into their classrooms, and ongoing education for faculty, parents, and students through presentations from experts in the field.